silentorb/game-design/general/game-engine-comparison-matrix.md

 ### Targets Senior Developers

 * The foundation of Unity's architecture was overly targeted toward amateur programmers
-  * In other words, Unity could have been designed out of the gate with an advanced lower level and an easier higher level, but instead it had a single easy level, resulting in the original Unity being a toy instead of a serious developer tool
+  * Unity could have been designed out of the gate with an advanced lower level and an easier higher level, but instead it had a single easy level, resulting in the original Unity being a toy instead of a serious developer tool
+    * This initial architecture direction probably did not save time in reaching market, but instead would have led to a codebase that tripped over itself
-* Unity has been gradually remedying this over the past decade but there is still a lot of legacy residue
+* Unity has been gradually remedying this amateur foundation over the past decade but there is still a lot of legacy residue

 ### Elegant Programming